What is an Exclusive Contract with a Real Estate Agent?

 Should I sign a buyer's agent agreement?

-Some buyer's agent won't ever ask you to sign a buyer's agent agreement.
+Some buyer's agents won't ever ask you to sign a buyer's agent agreement.
 However, if your agent does, it's not necessarily a bad thing.
 While many agents request a 90-day commitment, you can always ask for a shorter term of 30 days or even fewer.
 You can also specify a specific area, price range, or type of home, in case you change your mind and want to work with someone else.
 You can also place a guarantee request in the contract, allowing you to be released without penalty if it's not a good match, for example.

 Related Articles